kubernetes/website/v1.1/docs/user-guide/prereqs.md

 ---
 title: "Kubernetes User Guide: Managing Applications: Prerequisites"
 ---

-# Kubernetes User Guide: Managing Applications: Prerequisites

-To deploy and manage applications on Kubernetes, you’ll use the Kubernetes command-line tool, [kubectl](kubectl/kubectl.html).
+To deploy and manage applications on Kubernetes, you'll use the Kubernetes command-line tool, [kubectl](kubectl/kubectl).
 It lets you inspect your cluster resources, create, delete, and update components, and much more.
 You will use it to look at your new cluster and bring up example apps.

 ## Installing kubectl